 The Lych Gate – a Commonwealth War Memorial

 The lych gate is very special, being classed as a Commonwealth War Grave.
 It commemorates Lance Corporal Bernard John Muriel who died in the Great War.
-He was the son of Harvey Muriel the Rector of Edingthorpe from 1903-1922, who died in 1924 and is buried in the churchyard.
+He was the son of Harvey Muriel the Rector of Edingthorpe from 1903-1922.
+Harvey Muriel died in 1924 and is buried in the churchyard.
 His son Lance Corporal Muriel served with the 1st battalion (9th foot) Royal Norfolk Regiment from 1904, went to France in August 1914 and took part in the retreat from Mons, the battles of Le Cateau, Marne and Aisne, and the first battle of Ypres.
-After being invalided home, he rejoined his regiment and in April 1915 was gassed at Hill 60.
+After being invalided home, he rejoined his regiment and in April 1915 was gassed at Hill 60, south of Ypres.
 On his recovery he was transferred to the 1st battalion Essex Regiment, and was drowned in August 1915 when his transport ship HMT Royal Edward was sunk by an enemy submarine on its way to Gallipoli.
 Others lost in WW1 are commemorated on the reverse side of the gate as well as in the chancel, along with those in WW2.
 A remembrance service is still held at the gate each November.